 No modification to tread pattern or tread depth by cutting is allowed.

 It is permitted to use any Tyre from Motorsport UK Yearbook L4 List 1A.
 List 1B.
-List 1C in addition to 7.13d the following tyres are permitted: - Dunlop CR65.
+List 1C in addition to 7.13d.
+The following tyres are permitted: - Dunlop CR65.

 For clarification, the tyres detailed in Regulation 7.13d are Motorsport UK L4 List 1B and therefore Motorsport UK List L4 1A regulations relating to wear bars and tread depth do not apply.